-We strive to provide high quality radio listening experiences, no matter where you live in Iowa.
-On this page you'll find information on signals near you, our program schedule, tips for how to get the best experience out of your radio, and how to listen in HD.
-If you have radio listening questions, e-mail our Engineering staff and we'll help.
+We strive to provide high-quality radio listening experiences, no matter where you live or how you listen.
+Find your local Iowa Public Radio station and get tips on how to get the best listening experience.
+If you have radio listening questions, email our Engineering staff for help.

 - 24-hour News stations (AM signals)